uselagoon/lagoon-cli/docs/commands/lagoon_add_project.md

 ### Options

 ```
-  -a, --autoIdle int                          Auto idle setting of the project
+  -a, --autoIdle uint                         Auto idle setting of the project
   -b, --branches string                       Which branches should be deployed
-  -L, --developmentEnvironmentsLimit int      How many environments can be deployed at one time
+  -L, --developmentEnvironmentsLimit uint     How many environments can be deployed at one time
   -g, --gitUrl string                         GitURL of the project
   -h, --help                                  help for project
   -j, --json string                           JSON string to patch
-  -S, --openshift int                         Reference to OpenShift Object this Project should be deployed to
+  -S, --openshift uint                        Reference to OpenShift Object this Project should be deployed to
   -o, --openshiftProjectPattern string        Pattern of OpenShift Project/Namespace that should be generated
+  -O, --organization-name string              Name of the Organization to add the project to
+      --owner                                 Add the user as an owner of the project
   -I, --privateKey string                     Private key to use for the project
   -E, --productionEnvironment string          Which environment(the name) should be marked as the production environment
   -m, --pullrequests string                   Which Pull Requests should be deployed
   -Z, --routerPattern string                  Router pattern of the project, e.g. '${service}-${environment}-${project}.lagoon.example.com'
       --standbyProductionEnvironment string   Which environment(the name) should be marked as the standby production environment
-  -C, --storageCalc int                       Should storage for this environment be calculated
+  -C, --storageCalc uint                      Should storage for this environment be calculated
   -s, --subfolder string                      Set if the .lagoon.yml should be found in a subfolder useful if you have multiple Lagoon projects per Git Repository
 ```